-Hi Magno readers!
+Hi, Magno readers!
 The Magno Insights are some of the learnings I’ve come to after 25 years of traveling experience in Mexico.
-By taking advantage of these inputs you will go a little beyond in your trips in Mexico.
-Hope these pieces of advice be useful for you.
-Thank you for following me on my social media.
+By taking advantage of these inputs, you’ll go a little beyond on your trips in Mexico.
+Please take advantage of these recommendations that I consider useful for any kind of visitor.

 So, some recommendations for the Chihuahua state are:

-* The big state, Chihuahua.
-The state with majestic wild landscapes, Chihuahua.
-The heart of the “Rarámuri” nation, Chihuahua.
+* Mexico’s big state is Chihuahua.
+The state with majestic wild landscapes is Chihuahua.
+The heart of the “Rarámuri” nation is Chihuahua.
 Chihuahua state is a land of contrasts, colors, textures, and adventures.
 Exploring its Magno territorial extension is a challenge for explorers.

-Its tourist attractions of recognized quality only await all those who want to discover those images, those postcards that only the land of the “Sierra Tarahumara” runners can offer us.
+Its tourist attractions of recognized quality only await all those who want to discover those images and those postcards that only the “Sierra Tarahumara” land runners can offer you.
 These jewels and more, compound the state of Chihuahua.

-* I recommend in the case of Chihuahua don’t let more time pass and go out to meet the impressive magnitude of the “Barrancas del Cobre” (Copper Canyon).
 This series of natural canyons with their impressive ravines full of flora and fauna are natural treasures that we are fortunate to see today.
-The starting point is “Divisadero”, Chihuahua.
-At this place you will see the images that will last forever in your memory.
+The starting point is “Divisadero,” Chihuahua.
+At this place, you’ll see images that will last forever in your mind.

-“El Chepe” has two routes, the “Chepe Express” and the “Chepe Regional.”
-The “Chepe Express” has its beginning in “Los Mochis” state of Sinaloa, a coastal city facing the Pacific Ocean, and ends its tour in the town of “Creel” Chihuahua state.
+“El Chepe” has two routes.
+The “Chepe Express,” and the “Chepe Regional.”
+The “Chepe Express” has its beginning in “Los Mochis” state of Sinaloa.
+Los Mochis is a coastal city facing the Mexican Pacific Ocean and ends its tour in the town of “Creel,” Chihuahua state.

-The Sierra Tarahumara will put before our eyes those unmissable natural works of art.
-Don’t forget to bring enough memory in your cameras to saturate them with divine images.
+The Sierra Tarahumara will put before your eyes those unmissable natural artworks.
+Don’t forget to bring enough memory in your cameras to stuff them with divine images.

 * Second Magno travel tip.
 Depending on your love for views in natural landscapes, I recommend visiting “Divisadero” in the same canyon both in the summer and winter.
 In the summer, depending on the abundance or absence of rains, these canyons will be full of green vegetation that will make them look wonderful.